Bankrate Inc. Fair Fund

 FTC v.
 Position Gurus

-The FTC reached a settlement with Position Gurus and Top Shelf Ecommerce.
+The Federal Trade Commission (FTC) reached a settlement with Position Gurus and Top Shelf Ecommerce.
 According to the FTC’s complaint, these companies targeted people who were starting new businesses online to sell them ecommerce websites and marketing assistance.
 The FTC says that these companies made high-pressure sales calls and falsely claimed that their marketing assistance would attract new customers and drastically increase sales and earnings.
 Refund checks totaling more than $1.5 million were mailed to people who were deceived by this deceptive scheme.
+Because there was still money in the fund, the FTC sent a second round of payments totaling more than $197,000 to 1,817 people who accepted their first payment.
+All checks have been distributed and are now void.

 PSG